Siddartha1993/lyrics-generator/README.md

    "I miss you"

-    I miss you when the lights go out from the rest who is standing there yeah uh i will sustain
+    I miss you when the lights go out from the rest who is standing there i will sustain
-    close down in your eyes
+    closing down in your eyes
     i see through the dark of your body strikes a extra road outta lights
-    know something in the whole block on her name i can't go back but the reeds are growing out of my fingertips hall on the ground more than something slow oh tun hour band jump in the flames are lay across their minds most squeezin' in coincidence
+    know something the whole block on her name i can't go back to the same old lane
+    How could you come be true
+    i was wrong
-    lancashire gats penny lane and the floor boils i'll find someone to find you up my head
+    oh maybe i was burned but i called it a lesson learned i see your head don't do about you darlin' i'll find someone to find you up my head

   ### Example 2

- "How could you" -

-    How could you come be true i was wrong oh maybe i was burned but i called it a lesson learned i see your head don't do about you darlin' gonna give me a flame let me photograph you

-    in this morning ain't gonna be me in my wall mj taught me to make a fool out of you lost their moments straight up and the bath me in my throat back once in the middle of the ground train uh birthday and lonesome road adds up to take me open off the street
+   "I will see you"

+    I will see you out of control
+    don't you leave me thinking of me feeling this way i'm leaving myself i wish i could lay down beside you you see the way you look at me now i'll be standing right next to you yeah yeah yeah yeah closed there ain't nothing here for me i'm full of mud on the wall sitting there it is just you and i can't help myself from shining like a rocket that takes off the lights lay me down pour it up pour it up pour it up all night on my soul